Error propagation dynamics of velocimetry-based pressure field calculations (2): on the error profile: Calculation of the worst error for pressure reconstruction

-This fourth order variational problem is studied in great detail in elastic mechanics (e.g., \cite{landau1986course}, \cite{timoshenko1937vibration}).
+This fourth order eigenvalue problem resulting from the fourth order variational problem may not be trivial to the fluid mechanics community, and the calculations can be tediously long even for one dimensional (1D) cases.
+However, it has been studied in great detail in solid mechanics (e.g., \citet{timoshenko1937vibration,landau1986course}).
 Specifically, it is equivalent to the Euler-Bernoulli beam problem in 1D, and the Kirchhoff-Love plates problem in 2D.
-Solutions with standard boundary conditions and in basic domains are tabulated in text books (e.g. \cite{morse1948vibration}, \cite{harris2002harris}).
+Solutions with standard boundary conditions and in basic domains are tabulated in popular textbooks (e.g. \citet{morse1948vibration}, \citet{harris2002harris}), and convenient to look up for fluid mechanics researchers with help from table~\ref{tab:BCs}.
+In the following section, we provide examples to demonstrate the analogy.